trufflesuite/truffle/packages/contract/README.md

 });
 ```

-Even more helpful, however is we *don't even need* to use `.call` when a function is marked as `view` or `pure`, because `@truffle/contract` will automatically know that that function can only be interacted with via a call:
+Even more helpful, however we *don't even need* to use `.call` when a function is marked as `view` or `pure`, because `@truffle/contract` will automatically know that that function can only be interacted with via a call:

 ```javascript
 instance.getValue().then(function(val) {